johanf85/home-assistant-heating-configuration/descriptionVoorEnum.md

 ### Window open detection

-{% raw %}\<a name="windowopendetection">&nbsp;\</a>{% endraw %}There are no window sensors, but this is based on the temperature rise during heating.
+{% raw %}\<a name="windowopendetection"> \</a>{% endraw %}There are no window sensors, but this is based on the temperature rise during heating.
 If the temperature doesn't rise quickly enough, it is assumed that a window is open and thermostat function will turn off.

 Uses the [Trend sensor](https://www.home-assistant.io/integrations/trend/) to make the `binary_sensor.temp_falling`